musikele/musikele.github.io/_posts/2017-03-13-js-promises-description-pros-cons-of-this-es6-construct.md

 ---
 I hope that you have done some kind of exploration with Javascript, NodeJS and asynchronous constructs right now.

-To recap: when you wait for an asnyc operation to handle the result, for example in NodeJS when we read a file, we do this:
+To recap: when you wait for an async operation to handle the result, for example in NodeJS when we read a file, we do this:

 ```javascript
 const fs = require('fs');